parischap/configs/README.md

 When including a dependency with `link:`, a symlink is created in node_modules to the target package.
 This implies that this package does not need to exist, that any modification to the package are immediately reflected but also that bin executables are not installed.
 Inversely, when including a dependency with `file:`, the target package is copied into node_modules.
 Changes will only take effect after `pnpm i` est called and bin executables will be installed.
 When including a dependency with the `workspace:` protocol, a symlink is created in node_modules to the target package.

+We can include a dependency from github or another version service using: `git+https://versionService/owner/repo#version&path:subpath`.
+The part starting at `#` is optional.
+An example of sub-path is `packages/effect-lib` in the effect-libs repo.
+Version can be a github release, e.g. `effect-lib@0.11.0` or a semver in the form `semver:^2.0.0`.

 # 5 - About paths